 It is advisable to display emergency procedures in a prominent place, however you must train your workers on how to implement the emergency procedures within the workplace.

 Use this medical emergency plan poster developed in conjunction with NSW Ambulance to help emergency services access an injured worker quickly and easily.
-You can order up to 20 free poster size copies.

 For the specific laws about preparing emergency plans, see clause 43 of the Work Health and Safety Regulation 2017.